Researchers survey a plot as they study using native plants to suppress buckthorn

 They defined buckthorn shade tolerance, and found that dense plantings of native grasses, wildflowers, sedges, ferns, shrubs, and juvenile trees (specifically those that provide heavy shade in spring and fall) can provide enough shade to suppress new buckthorn growth.
 Seeding woody species was more effective at creating rapid shade cover than bare root planting of the same species.

-Researchers made a huge discovery regarding buckthorn seedbanks.
+The team made a significant discovery regarding buckthorn seed viability.
 They overturned long-held conventional wisdom that buckthorn seeds can persist in the soil for up to 6 years.
-Instead, they found that buckthorn seeds only survive in the soil for 1 to 2 years.
-This significantly decreases the resources needed to maintain a site after buckthorn has been removed.
+Instead, they found that seeds survive in the soil for 1 to 2 years.
+This may decrease the resources needed to maintain a site after buckthorn has been removed.

-This project team established an ongoing citizen science network to contribute to the research.
+This project team established a citizen science network to contribute to the research.
 Volunteer participants established 600 plots throughout Minnesota to evaluate how native seeding works to suppress buckthorn.

-For related MITPPC research, see: Making revegetation as part of buckthorn management feasible in Minnesota.
+For related research, see: Making revegetation as part of buckthorn management feasible in Minnesota.

 Publications